 The History of Goryeo records the Jajewi doing “wanton and filthy” deeds for the king’s favor, which included sex with the king but was not described in the refined language of yongyang or even namsaek, perhaps because the sex acts with the men in question were not considered befitting a high-ranking man’s dignity.
 This allegedly consisted of the king putting on women’s cosmetics, ordering the young men of the Jajewi to have sex with a young servant girl while he watched from the next room, and then having the men do “wanton deeds unto him as to a woman.”
 This seems to imply being a recipient of penetration (i.e. a bottom), considered in many cultures to be shameful and submissive for a man of dominant status where being the penetrator of a man was acceptable.

-According to the record, Gongmin also planned to resolve the problem of begetting an heir by having these young bodyguards to rape his queens, something the ladies resisted threatening suicide but one of them relented when Gongmin threatened her at swordpoint.
+According to the record, Gongmin also planned to resolve the problem of begetting an heir by having these young bodyguards rape his queens, something the ladies resisted threatening suicide but one of them relented when Gongmin threatened her at swordpoint.
 These actions became the king’s downfall when she fell pregnant from the rapes by Hong Ryun, a leading member of the Jajewi.
 Gongmin, on being told by a eunuch Choi Mansaeng about the pregnancy, announced that he would have Hong Ryun killed—and then, inexplicably, told Choi Mansaeng that he would be killed as well for knowing this.
 Somewhat unsurprisingly, Choi Mansaeng and Hong Ryun later burst into Gongmin’s bedchamber where the king was in drunken slumber and stabbed him to death.

 Though Gongmin did have a son, or said he did, there were so many doubts cast on the boy’s birth that he never gained legitimacy and was ultimately executed by the rising coalition of soldiers and scholars who would ultimately bring down Goryeo and found the new kingdom of Joseon.
 Gongmin never mentioned the boy until a few years after his birth, claiming he had made a royal visit to the late Shin Don’s home where he lay with a female servant of Shin Don, Banya, who later gave birth to a boy.
 After Shin Don’s execution Gongmin brought the boy to the palace to be raised as a prince and be his heir, but even taking his story at face value the boy Wu had no right to be the king’s heir because he was born outside recognized marriage or concubinage.
 As it were, many doubted Wu’s paternity and both Wu and his son Chang were later executed, and were called Shin Wu and Shin Chang as descendants of Shin Don rather than the royal surname of Wang.